-From the outset, it is important to recognize that the baby boom generation view predicts a sharp decline in aggregate savings and a rise in r^ as the baby boom generation retires (a process which is already underway as of 2021).
+From the outset, it is important to recognize that the baby boom generation view predicts a sharp decline in aggregate savings and a rise in r^ as the baby boom generation retires (a process which is already under way as of 2021).
 This point is made explicitly by much of the previous literature and is also a focus of the recent book by Goodhart and Pradhan (2020).
-This will be an important point we emphasize in Section IV.ii.
-The recent contribution by Auclert, Malmberg, Martenet and Rognlie (2021) argues that demographic shifts going forward are likely to lower r^ ; we discuss the Auclert, Malmberg, Martenet and Rognlie (2021) study in more detail in Section VI.iii. below.
+This will be an important point we emphasize in Section 4.2 below.
+The recent contribution by Auclert, Malmberg, Martenet and Rognlie (2021) argues that demographic shifts going forward are likely to lower r^ ; we discuss the Auclert, Malmberg, Martenet and Rognlie (2021) study in more detail in Section 6.3 below.